geoserver/geoserver/doc/en/developer/source/translation.rst

 .. warning:: property files must always be encoded in ISO-8859 (or something equivalent like us-ascii or latin1).
 If you need a whole unicode file, the extension of the file must be `utf8.properties`.

-Translating in Transifex
+Translating in WebLate
 ~~~~~~~~~~~~~~~~~~~~~~~~

-A GeoServer project is maintained on the Transifex website to allow people to participate to the translation of the UI without going into the source code of GeoServer.
-Transifex requires an account to log in but GitHub accounts can be used.
+A GeoServer project is maintained on the WebLate website hosted by OSGEO to allow people to participate to the translation of the UI without going into the source code of GeoServer.
+WebLate requires an  OSGEO account to log in (accounts can be created at https://id.osgeo.org/ldap/create).

-The project is available here : https://www.transifex.com/GeoServer/geoserver-github-integration/dashboard/.
+The project is available here : https://weblate.osgeo.org/projects/geoserver/.

-The administrators of the project update the Transifex resources on a regular basis and synchronize the translations in GeoServer at the same time.
+The WebLate project is automatically synchronized with the GitHub repository of GeoServer.
+The administrators of the WebLate projects are responsible for pushing translations from WebLate to GitHub.

 Editing in Eclipse
 ~~~~~~~~~~~~~~~~~~